23shortstop/resizer/README.md

 # Resizer

 This API allows to resize images.
 User can upload an image along with resize parameters and in response he will receive a resized image.
-Also, API allows to see list of user's earlier uploaded images along with resized results and parameters.
+Also, API allows to see a list of user's earlier uploaded images along with resized results and parameters.
 Each user is associated with an unique key which is created when a new user starts to use the service.
+Resizer supports common images formats: png, jpeg, gif.

 ### Documentation